CHIHCHIEH-LAI/Portfolio/README.md

 4. Quorum Consistency Level: Both read and write operations will follow a quorum consistency level, where at least two replicas are involved to ensure data consistency.
 5. Stabilization After Failure: The system will be capable of stabilizing after a failure by recreating the necessary replicas to maintain fault-tolerance.

-Testcase Scenarios
-- CREATE Test
-  -  Create 3 replicas of every key
-- DELETE Test
-  - Delete 3 replicas of every key
-  - Attempt delete of an invalid key
-- READ Test
-  - Read a key
-  -  Read a key after failing a replica
-  -  Read a key after failing two replicas
-  -  Read a key after failing a non-replica
-  -  Attempt read of an invalid key
-- UPDATE Test
-  - Update a key
-  - Update a key after failing a replica
-  - Update a key after failing two replicas
-  - Update a key after failing a non-replica
-  - Attempt update of an invalid key

-Key Skills: C++, key-value stores, replication control, load-balancing mechanisms, CRUD operations, leader election
+Key Skills: C++, key-value stores, replication control, load-balancing mechanisms, consistent hashing ring, CRUD operations

 ---